Jimbly/LD51-spacemine-defense/README.md

     * repair (packets?)
     * boosters
     * more enemies / weapons
+  * get more money back from scrapping unbuilt things
   * random easy/med/hard level select
   * only do N search for targets each frame